Elaine M. Alphin: Ghosts

 Several of Alphin's novels are ghost stories.
 Two, Ghost Cadet and Ghost Soldier, deal with ghosts of child-soldiers from the American Civil War who require help from present-day children to achieve their final rest.
 Ghost Cadet has been Alphin's most successful book to date, going through several editions in both hardback and paperback.
 The book's popularity with young readers prompted her publishers to ask for a companion novel – Ghost Soldier.
 In Tournament of Time, one of her early novels, an American school girl living in England befriends the ghosts of two medieval princes, allegedly murdered by Richard III in the Tower of London, and battles the 500-year-old ghost of their murderer.
 The story has been much praised for its historical accuracy and attention to detail, as well as its thrilling denouement.

 Child abuse

 Child abuse and its aftermath is a major theme of Counterfeit Son.
-It also features pornography in Picture Perfect and, to a lesser extent, The Perfect Shot.
+It also features prominently in Picture Perfect and, to a lesser extent, The Perfect Shot.